Salted-Peanuts/KOTH-Timer/README.md

 # KOTH-Timer

-A DIY ESP32-based King of the Hill timer for Nerf, foam flinging, and objective based skirmish games.
+A DIY Arduino nano ESP32-based King of the Hill timer for Nerf, foam flinging, and objective based skirmish games.

 This project is based on my working prototype that has been used successfully at local Nerf events.
 A few people in the hobby scene asked how to build their own, so this repo exists to make that possible.